 Who Must Take the California Written Knowledge Test

-In general, written and vision tests are always required when you apply for an original driver license or upgrade to a different class of driver license.
+You must always take a knowledge test, vision test, and road test when you apply for an original California driver license or upgrade to a different class of driver license.

-If you have a license from another state, both the knowledge test and the road test can be waived.
+If you have a license from another state, DMV will usually waive both the knowledge test and the road test.